OmnisStudio/Omnis-ReplaceMenu/README.md

 # Omnis-ReplaceMenu
 Library shows how you can replace the standard Edit menu with your own custom menu.
+This might be useful if you want to provide translated menu options.
 For more information about the library see the tech note: http://www.omnis.net/technotes/tngi0024.jsp

 Requires Omnis Studio 8.1.2 or above.